scenerystack/community/docs/guides/scenery.md

 Using the phet-lib NPM package provides access to the raw PhET code, so it will support type-checking with TypeScript, modules, and partial tree-shaking.

-Import are provided by subpackage as shown below:
+Imports are provided by subpackage as shown below:

 ```js
 import { Property, Emitter } from 'phet-lib/axon';